-Automatic External Defibrillators (AEDs) are located in eight buildings on the college.
-They are in various buildings on the college.
+Automatic External Defibrillators (AEDs) are located in eight buildings on campus.
 The college participates in the Maryland Public Access AED Program, which is part of the National AED Registry.
 AEDs can be found in boxes that are marked AED in the listed buildings.
-AEDs in

-Pinkney Hall and the sub-station are not marked, as they are accessible and stored in public safety office space.
+AEDs in Pinkney Hall and the substation are not marked, as they are accessible and stored in public safety office space.

-In addition to the AEDs, the college participates in the Stop the Bleed program.
-In each AED box is located a Bleeding Control Kit, consisting of hemostatic gauzes, pressure bandages, and tourniquets for use in emergencies.
+In addition to AEDs, the college participates in the Stop the Bleed program.
+Each AED box contains a Bleeding Control Kit, consisting of hemostatic gauzes, pressure bandages, and tourniquets for use in emergencies.